-- 65962.3. (a) Notwithstanding any other law, and subject to subdivision (b), after the amendments to the land use element of the city's or county's general plan and zoning ordinances required by Sections 65302.11 and 65860.2 have become effective, a city or county that contains a very high fire risk area, as defined in Section 65011, shall not approve a discretionary permit or other discretionary entitlement that would result in the construction of a new residential building or construction that would result in an increase in allowed occupancy for an existing residential building, or a ministerial permit that would result in the construction of a new residence, for a project that is located within such a very high fire risk area unless the city or county finds, based on substantial evidence in the record that the project and all structures within the project are protected from wildfire risk in accordance with the wildfire risk reduction standards defined in Section 65012, or wildfire protection standards in effect at the time the application for the permit or entitlement is deemed complete, adopted by the city or county that meet or exceed the wildfire risk reduction standards in effect at the time the application for the permit or entitlement is deemed complete.
-Approval of a final map or parcel map that conforms to a previously approved tentative map pursuant to Section 66458 shall not constitute approval of a ministerial permit, compliance with the wildfire risk reduction standards defined in Section 65012, or wildfire protection standards adopted by the city or county, and the finding required pursuant to this subdivision for the approval of the ministerial permit, shall not constitute a "project" for purposes of Division 13 (commencing with Section 21000) of the Public Resources Code. - (b) Subdivision (a) shall only apply to a discretionary permit, discretionary entitlement, or ministerial permit issued on or after the date upon which the statutes of limitation specified in subdivision (c) of Section 65009 have run with respect to the amendments to a city's or a county's general plan and zoning ordinances required by Sections 65302.11 and 65860.2 or, if the amendments and any associated environmental documents are challenged in court, the validity of the amendments and any associated environmental documents has been upheld in a final decision. - (c) This section shall not apply to approval of a final map or parcel map that conforms to a previously approved tentative map pursuant to Section 66458. - (d) Notwithstanding the provisions of Sections 65012 and 65013, the approval of a permit for the construction of a single residential unit shall not be required to comply with any wildfire risk reduction standard to the extent that the standard requires construction of improvements outside of the perimeter of the parcel.
+65962.3. (a) Notwithstanding any other law, and subject to subdivision (b), after the amendments to the land use element of the city's or county's general plan and zoning ordinances required by Sections 65302.11 and 65860.2 have become effective, a city or county that contains a very high fire risk area, as defined in Section 65011, shall not approve a discretionary permit or other discretionary entitlement that would result in the construction of a new residential building or construction that would result in an increase in allowed occupancy for an existing residential building, or a ministerial permit that would result in the construction of a new residence, for a project that is located within such a very high fire risk area unless the city or county finds, based on substantial evidence in the record that the project and all structures within the project are protected from wildfire risk in accordance with the wildfire risk reduction standards defined in Section 65012, or wildfire protection standards in effect at the time the application for the permit or entitlement is deemed complete, adopted by the city or county that meet or exceed the wildfire risk reduction standards in effect at the time the application for the permit or entitlement is deemed complete.
+Approval of a final map or parcel map that conforms to a previously approved tentative map pursuant to Section 66458 shall not constitute approval of a ministerial permit for purposes of this section.
+For a ministerial permit, compliance with the wildfire risk reduction standards defined in 65012, or wildfire protection standards defined in 65012, or the approval of the approval of a ministerial permit for the approval of the city or county that meet or exceed the wildfire during the conforms to a previously approved tentative map pursuant to Section 66458 shall not constitute approval of a ministerial permit for purposes of this subdivision for the approval of the ministerial permit, shall not constitute a "project" for purposes of Division 13 (commenc

+(b) Subdivision (a) shall only apply to a discretionary permit, discretionary entitlement, or ministerial permit issued on or after the date upon which the statutes of limitation specified in subdivision (c) of Section 65009 have run with respect to the amendments to a city's or a county's general plan and zoning ordinances required by Sections 65302.11 and 65860.2 or, if the amendments and any associated environmental documents are challenged in court, the validity of the amendments and any associated environmental documents has been upheld in a final decision.

+(c) This section shall not apply to approval of a final map or parcel map that conforms to a previously approved tentative map pursuant to Section 66458.

+(d) Notwithstanding the provisions of Sections 65012 and 65013, the approval of a permit for the construction of a single residential unit shall not be required to comply with any wildfire risk reduction standard to the extent that the standard requires construction of improvements outside of the perimeter of the parcel.